 Installing GCC: Testing

 Before you install GCC, we encourage you to run the testsuites and to compare your results with results from a similar configuration that have been submitted to the gcc-testresults mailing list.
-Some of these archived results are linked from the build status lists at https://gcc.gnu.org/buildstat.html, although not everyone who reports a successful build runs the testsuites and submits the results.
 This step is optional and may require you to download additional software, but it can give you confidence in your new GCC installation or point out problems before you install and start using your new GCC.

 First, you must have downloaded the testsuites.
 These are included in the source tarball.